anupamahalder/JavaScript-Learning/README.md

 # JavaScript Learning
 I will cover JavaScript and ES6 version of JavaScript language.

-## Topic:
+## DataType:
+### Primitive Datatype:
-1. String
+1. string
-2. Object
+2. number
-3. Array
+3. boolean
-4. Function
+4. number
-5. Number
+5. undefined
+### Non-Primitive Datatype:
+1. Object
+2. Array
+3. Function

 ## What is Asynchronous Programming?
 1. Not existing or occuring at the same time.